 I have 1 Sony SCL-P11x15 wide angle lens that handily captures tight interiors that may be useful if the performance video is shot in a studio instead of a large venue.
 This is a gorgeous lens that provides stunning images and can be used for effect in any venue small or big.

 I have 1 Red 18x50mm zoom lens that provides great depth of field, sharp focus and nice contrast.
 At 18mm I can get a nice wide shot and at 50mm can tighten it up without getting too close.

 I have 1 Arri 32 mm Master Prime lens known for its sharp image and see in the dark 1.3 f stop.

-I have one Sony cameras with the 3-chip Exmore sensor with a fixed Fujinon 14x lens which are good in low light and produce a great image.
+I have three Sony cameras with the 3-chip Exmore sensor with a fixed Fujinon 14x lens which are good in low light and produce a great image.
 Like the F3’s I use an external recorder to bring up the color sampling from 420 to 422.
 For filming a performance video the 3 Sony F3’s might be plenty but these could be set up for room, crowd or a close up shots depending on the venue.

 Tripods and Heads;

 I have 3 Oconnor fluid heads the Sony F3 cameras sit on.
 These heads are considered industry standard for the US film and digital cinema and are considered legendary for their absolute frictionless fluid feel that allows you to perform the subtlest of moves with no hesitation or stickiness at the start of the move or while changing direction.
 You’ve seen these in action when you watch an American made movie.
 The carbon or aluminum tripod bases are easily adjustable with the Manfretto 161MK2b tripod going up to a nose bleed height of 9′ for interesting angles or to get over the heads of crowd of people.